MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Remotely-manage-Hyper-V-hosts.md

 >Applies To: Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 8.1

-This article lists the supported versions of Hyper-V hosts you can manage with supported versions of Hyper-V Manager and describes how to set up Hyper-V Manager to connect to remote and local Hyper-V hosts.
+This article lists the supported combinations of Hyper-V hosts and Hyper-V Manager versions and describes how to connect to remote and local Hyper-V hosts so you can manage them.

 Hyper-V Manager lets you manage a small number of Hyper-V hosts, both remote and local.
 It's installed when you install the Hyper-V Management Tools, which you can do either through a full Hyper-V installation or a tools-only installation.
 Doing a tools-only installation means you can use the tools on computers that don't meet the hardware requirements to host Hyper-V. For details about hardware for Hyper-V hosts, see [System requirements](..\System-requirements-for-Hyper-V-on-Windows.md).